ShawandaMD/ShawandaMD.github.io/_posts/2019-09-29-welcome_back_habit_tracker.markdown

 Your serializer models will show up in a separate folder **/app/serializers**

-4. In the serializer model add the attributes that you want JSON to have access to.
+Step 4.
+In the serializer model add the attributes that you want JSON to have access to.
 Also add the relationships for that model.

 Here is an example...